Skip to main navigation Skip to main content

 Background and Objective

-With developing countries’ growing demand for refrigeration and air conditioning, inventories of appliances, foams and products containing halogenated hydrocarbons (HHCs)[1] also increase apace.
+With developing countries’ growing demand for refrigeration and air conditioning, inventories of appliances, foams and products containing halogenated hydrocarbons (HFCs)[1] also increase apace.
 This results in a rise in the number of older refrigeration appliances which are not disposed of in an environmentally sound way.
 Unless these appliances are properly stored and disposed of, the climate and ozone-damaging substances they contain leak into the atmosphere unabated.
-The estimated annual carbon emissions that result amount to some 1.5 Gt CO2e[2].
+Each year, approximately 1.5 Gt CO2-eq are released from improperly managed or disposed refrigerants.
+[2].
 This is equivalent to the annual carbon emissions from 441 coal-fired power plants.
-Consequently, correct disposal of old refrigerators and air conditioning units harbours vast emission reduction potential.
+Consequently, correct disposal of old refrigerators and air conditioning units harbors vast emission reduction potential.

-GIZ’s COPA project aims to position this topic in the international arena as a cost-efficient and effective measure – both for use in achieving nationally determined contributions (NDCs) and in developing concrete emission reduction activities.
+The COPA project, implemented by GIZ, aims to position this topic in the international arena as a cost-efficient and effective measure – both for use in achieving nationally determined contributions (NDCs) and in developing concrete emission reduction activities.
 By joining forces with additional implementing partners as well as financial donors, the Alliance aims to contribute towards substantial emission reductions in the longer term.

 Implementation

-In a first step, COPA relies on cooperation with metropolitan regions in its partner countries China, Ghana and Colombia.
-Further partner countries are to be added over time.
-The metropolitan regions and partner countries earmarked to receive advice under the auspices of the Alliance are analysed and characterised as part of an ongoing process.
+In a first step, COPA relies on cooperation with metropolitan regions in its partner countries China, Ghana, Mexico and Tunisia.
+Further member countries are to be added over time.
+The metropolitan regions and member countries earmarked to receive advice under the auspices of the Alliance are analyzed and characterized as part of an ongoing process.

-Project activities include expanding the Alliance by means of network creation and political positioning on the one hand, and on the other by performing market studies (ODS /HHC Bank Inventories) and developing models for pilot-based implementation of emission reduction activities in selected metropolitan regions in the partner countries.
+Project activities include on the one hand expanding the Alliance by means of network creation and political positioning, and on the other hand conducting market studies (ODS /HFC Bank Inventories) and developing models for pilot-based implementation of emission reduction activities in selected metropolitan regions in the partner countries.
+The Alliance now has almost 50 members.
+These are 11 countries - represented by National Ozone Units - as well as representatives of the public and private sectors, academia, civil society, and financial institutions.

 Milestones and Outlook

-In a first step, focus is placed on expanding the Alliance and developing emission reduction activities in the three partner countries: China, Ghana and Colombia.
-In the long term, the Alliance will contribute to substantial reduction of emissions from legacy HHCs by providing technical advice to improve prevailing conditions, foster capacity building and promote technology cooperation and transfer.
-It will also provide financial support for the development of appropriate recycling and destruction infrastructure.
+In a first step, focus is placed on expanding the Alliance and developing emission reduction activities in the four partner countries: China, Ghana, Mexico, and Tunisia.
+In the long term, the Alliance will contribute to substantial reduction of emissions from legacy HFCs by providing technical advice to improve prevailing conditions, foster capacity building and promote technology cooperation and transfer.
+It will also facilitate access to finance for the development of appropriate reclamation and destruction infrastructure.

 Climate and Ozone Protection Alliance for ODS and HFC Banks Management (COPA)